7+ Best Hostels in Vienna/Wien Under $25

 A&T Holiday Hostel is a big hostel with spacious rooms.

-Each room has its own bathroom and the showers are said to be awesome.
+Each room has its bathroom, and the showers are awesome.
 Lockers are available for guests.

 There is an on-site bar, vending machine and dining room.
 Breakfast is not included.